-One the best options is putting a treat, peanut butter (100% natural peanut butter only with no xylitol) or some of their food in a Kong and let them work at trying to clean it out.
-A great challenge (and great if you have a teething puppy), is to throw it in the freezer beforehand and then give it them.
+One of the best options is putting a treat, peanut butter (100% natural peanut butter only with no xylitol) or some of their food in a Kong and let them work at trying to clean it out.
+A fun challenge (and great if you have a teething puppy) is to throw it in the freezer beforehand and then give it to them.

-Along the same line of a Kong are Tumbler treat balls where you put in treats in it and your dog needs to roll it around to get the treats out.
-Some dogs will figure it out right away, some dogs will growl in frustration at it.
-There are dogs who will take it up the stairs and throw it down the stairs to get the treats out.
+Along the same line of a Kong is Tumbler treat balls.
+You place treats inside the tumbler, and your dog will nudge the ball to tumble around the house to knock treats out.
+Some dogs will figure it out right away.
+Other dogs will growl in frustration at it.
+Some dogs may even take it up the stairs and throw it down the stairs to get the treats out.

-Another great canine enrichment tool are snuffle mats.
-Snuffle mats look like mini shag rugs that you can hide treats or kibble in and your dog needs to dig around and find the treats.
+Another great canine enrichment tool is a snuffle mat.
+Snuffle mats look like mini shag rugs that you can hide treats or kibble on.
+Your dog will sniff and dig around to find the treats or food.

 Slow feeders are also a great tool to use if you have a dog that eats too quickly as it forces them to slow down to eat.

-The great thing is that there are many different options and games you can get for your local pet stores in Edmonton to keep them entertained in the long, cold winter months.
+There are many different options of toys, puzzles, and games you can get from your local pet store in Edmonton to keep your dog entertained and active around the house during the cold winter months.

 If you’re looking for a DYI enrichment game for your dog, you can hide some of their treats or kibble in a muffin tin, place tennis balls on top and let your dog find the treats.

-Canine enrichment activities not only provide physical benefits to your dog, they provide much needed mental stimulation as well.
+Canine enrichment activities not only provide physical benefits to your dog but also provide much needed mental stimulation as well.

 There are many great natural chews for your dog that will be able to keep them busy for hours.
-Bully sticks are not only a safe and all natural treat, they are great for keeping dogs occupied with getting the dental benefits of them chewing.
-They are a high protein treat for any dog and unlike rawhide, they are easily digestible.
+Bully sticks are not only a safe and all-natural treat, but they are also great for keeping dogs occupied with getting the dental benefits of them chewing.
+They are a high protein treat for any dog, and unlike rawhide, they are easily digestible.

 Understandably, many people will not give their dogs raw bones in their house.
-One option can be block off an area for your dog to enjoy their bone and to lay an old blanket or bed sheet down for them to chew their bone on.
+One option can be to block off an area for your dog to enjoy their bone and to lay an old blanket or bed sheet down for them to chew on their bone.

-The one thing to remember when giving your dog a natural chew or bone to ensure that they don’t bite off a piece that is too large for them and could be a choking hazard.
+When giving your dog a natural chew or bone, ensure that they don’t bite off a piece that is too large for them.
+It could be a choking hazard.

 Hire A Dog Walker

-People are busy and for many people, winter is a tough time.
-It can be especially tough if you are someone who is sensitive to the cold or deals with mobility issues.
+Life is busy, and winter can be a tough time.
+It can be especially tough if you are sensitive to the cold or deal with mobility issues.
 Hiring a dog walker to take your dog out for you is a great option.

-Dog walkers are also able to adapt on the fly to any harsh weather conditions that come our way which could mean the shortening of walks and spending more time inside playing with your pet and giving them lots of love.
-The services can either be 30 minutes or 60 minutes depending on what you feel your dog needs.
+Dog walkers are also able to adapt on the fly to any harsh weather conditions.
+That could mean shortening the walks and spending more time inside playing with your pet and giving them lots of love.
+The services can either be 30 minutes or 60 minutes, depending on what you feel your dog needs.